nhumrich/toggle-meister/readme.md

  * Customer toggles get out of hand and create an impossible test scenario
  * Toggles can only be switched on/off per environment, not per person
 * Toggles must be short lived.
- * After a toggle is stable on Production it needs to be removed from the codebase
+ * After a toggle is stable on production it needs to be removed from the codebase

 A stretch goal of this project is also to provide "rolling releases" of features, a percentage of the users at a time.